 A number of cold packs were also included in the capsule to ensure that the container's temperature remained stable.
 The mission was a success and represented a major milestone for JAXA, which previously did not have the option of independently recovering materials from the ISS.
 Like many space agencies involved with the ISS, JAXA had been dependent on Roscosmos and NASA to provide transportation services.

 The next step in the JAXA-Tiger collaboration involves the creation of a small and light container that can keep samples stable for longer than twelve days.
 But the most stringent requirement is that it must be used more than once.
 As Nakai explained, these and other specifications have gone into the design of the second generation NPS-A100 container:

-"The weight of the new container is nearly 3 kg (6.6 lb) without ice packs inside, and it will maintain temperatures inside of 20 °C ± 2 °C (68 °F ± 3.6 °F) for at least twelve days, from the time the container leaves the ISS to when it lands back on Earth.
+"The weight of the new container is no more than about 4.7 kg (10.3 lb) with ice packs inside, and it will maintain temperatures inside of 20 °C ± 2 °C (68 °F ± 3.6 °F) for at least twelve days, from the time the container leaves the ISS to when it lands back on Earth.
 We have also designed the container in such a way that it lasts at least three years or six missions."

 The NPS-A100 is likely to be transported to the ISS as part of the CSR-22 commercial resupply mission that is scheduled for early summer and will involve a SpaceX Crew Dragon transporting supplies and experimental resources to the ISS.
 Once again, the container will be used to transport protein crystals that are part of ongoing biomedical research taking place in the Kibo Laboratory Module.